pomponchik/metronomes/README.md

 ## Why?

 A [metronome](https://en.wikipedia.org/wiki/Metronome) is a special device that musicians often use.
-It looks something like this:
+It looks something like this (if you are interested in how it works, I recommend watching the [video on YouTube](https://youtu.be/LvBEyyuVu60?si=NtaNSw0Xsv5ZPEKr)):

 ![metronome](https://raw.githubusercontent.com/pomponchik/metronomes/develop/docs/assets/image_2.gif)